🖊 This article was last updated on May 28, 2020

 Understand that you’re being played.
 Social networks are meant to be addictive, so it’s not your fault for spending hours online.
 Twitter, Facebook, Instagram, and other platforms have all been designed to make you repeatedly use them.

 Next, set some limits.
 Decide for long how you’ll use social media every day.
 Let’s say you’re doing brand promotion for a client using Facebook.
 Determine how long it takes you to complete this task on a daily basis.
 Then set a limit on how much time you’ll spend on social networks for entertainment – this is up to you, but to start out it could be 30-60 minutes per day.

-Install an app like Freedom (Mac, Windows or iOS) or Cold Turkey (Mac, Windows) to temporarily block social media distractions.
+Install an app like Freedom (Mac, Windows, Android, and iOS) to temporarily block social media distractions.
 These programs limit your access to certain websites across all devices so you can focus on the tasks at hand.
 If you’re not sure how much time you spend on social media, check out Moment.

 These measures may sound extreme, but, without social media distractions, you’ll get better results in less time.
 Plus, you’ll finally be able to work on that projects you’ve been postponing for months.

 Another thing you can do is to unplug from social media over the weekend or every evening.
 After all, you’re not working 24/7, so you have no excuse to stay glued to a screen in your free time.
 Check your email if necessary – but refrain from logging into your Facebook account.

 Everything is fine when you go offline.
 Your friends are still there and life goes on.
 It’s not like the sky will fall and people will report you missing if they don’t see you on Facebook.

 Call a friend and go out.
 Take a long walk or hit the gym.
 Read a book or start a new hobby.
 Just give it a try – you might actually enjoy it!

 How would you like a free 10-day social media detox plan?
 You can download it right here: